IBM/vpc-vmware-cloud-foundation/README.md

 }
 ```

 Note.
-For ingress routing to work properly, you currently need to create a prefix in the zone to enable advertiding VPC ingress routes towards Transit Gateway and Direct Link.
-This terraform creates a VPC prefix for each NSX-T overlay route to simplify the process but at the same time sacrificing scalability.
-When adding multiple routes, please consider aggregating routing in VPC.
-Also note the [VPC quotas and service limits](https://cloud.ibm.com/docs/vpc?topic=vpc-quotas#vpc-quotas) for VPC prefixes and routes.
+When VPC is attached to Transit Gateway or Direct link, it currently only advertises VPC prefixes.
+For example, individual VPC subnets nor VPC routes are not currently advertised.
+For routing to work properly, you first need to create VPC ingress routes for each NSX-T overlay network prefix (or preferably summarize/aggregate the NSX-T networks).
+Currently, you also need to create a prefix in the zone to enable advertising VPC ingress routes towards Transit Gateway and Direct Link.

+Note.
+This terraform creates a VPC prefix for each NSX-T overlay route automatically to simplify the process, but at the same time sacrificing scalability.
+When adding multiple routes, please consider aggregating routing information in VPC.
+See the [VPC quotas and service limits](https://cloud.ibm.com/docs/vpc?topic=vpc-quotas#vpc-quotas) for VPC prefixes and routes.

 ### Deployment architecture